 “It’s archaic and un-American to think that a woman can’t produce an exceptional vodka or someone of Asian descent can’t create an ingenious fermentation method.”

-Forte International’s approach is focused on community, priding itself on bringing a small-town feel to their booming market of Atlanta Georgia, putting relationships first as the path to building brands in the region.
+Forte International’s approach is focused on community, priding itself on bringing a small-town feel to their booming market of Atlanta, Georgia, putting relationships first as the path to building brands in the region.
 And the strategy works!
 Even during a pandemic, Forte International’s business has grown by 78% nationally since June 2020.

-Scot Forte has solid advice for fellow Black-owned beverage distributors: honoring community doesn’t only mean pride in your staff (though that is also critical), but also each of the suppliers, bars, and retailers you partner with.
-If the system isn’t giving you a seat at the table - set your own table and celebrate everyone who comes to the party.
-We heard this advice echoed again when we connected with our partners at the third tier of the beverage industry: bars, restaurants, and retailers.
+Scot Forte has solid advice for fellow Black-owned beverage distributors: honoring community doesn’t only mean pride in your staff (though that is also critical), but also each of the suppliers, bars and retailers you partner with.
+If the system isn’t giving you a seat at the table, set your own table and celebrate everyone who comes to the party.
+We heard this advice echoed again when we connected with our partners at the third tier of the beverage industry: bars, restaurants and retailers.

-It is clear, however, that this loyalty began well before the pandemic hit.
+But it's clear this loyalty began well before the pandemic hit.
 When asked why she decided to start her business, Rayford’s answer was simple.
-“I was tired of working for other people,” she said.
-“I felt I was not getting paid for my level of experience [and] wanted to make people happy with my food.”
+“I was tired of working for other people.
+I felt I was not getting paid for my level of experience [and] wanted to make people happy with my food.”
 Rayford explained that there is nothing that makes her and her co-owner happier than sharing the foods they know and love.

 The loyalty Rayford built extends beyond her customers and back to her employees.
 Rayford cautioned, “I have found it is very hard to hire people, being a Black owner.
-If you find an employee that is decent, honest, and cares about their work, pay them well to keep them.”
+If you find an employee that is decent, honest and cares about their work, pay them well to keep them.”